Angela Olinto

-Angela Villela Olinto (born July 19, 1961) is an astroparticle physicist and professor at the University of Chicago as well as the dean of the Physical Sciences.
-Her work is focused on understanding the origin of high-energy cosmic rays, gamma rays, and neutrinos.
+Angela Villela Olinto (born July 19, 1961) is an American astroparticle physicist who is the provost of Columbia University.
+Previously, she served as the Albert A. Michelson Distinguished Service Professor at the University of Chicago as well as the dean of the Physical Sciences Division.
+Her current work is focused on understanding the origin of high-energy cosmic rays, gamma rays, and neutrinos.

-Childhood and education
+Early life and education

 Olinto was born in Boston, Massachusetts, during her father's graduate studies at the Massachusetts Institute of Technology.
 The family moved back to Rio de Janeiro, Brazil, when she was a toddler.
-She lived in Rio and Brasilia and received her bachelor's degree in physics from Pontificia Universidade Catolica in 1981.
+She lived in Rio and Brasilia and received her bachelor's degree in physics from Pontifical Catholic University of Rio de Janeiro in 1981.
 As she was finishing her undergraduate studies, she became ill with what was later diagnosed as polymyositis.
-She returned to MIT and received her Ph.D. in physics in 1987.
+She pursued graduate studies at the Massachusetts Institute of Technology and received a Doctor of Philosophy in Physics in 1987.

 Career

 After her Ph.D., Olinto joined the Fermilab Theoretical Astrophysics Group as a postdoc.
-From Fermilab, Olinto moved to the University of Chicago where she became the first woman to serve as a professor in the Department of Astronomy and Astrophysics.
-Starting in 1996, she also began a joint appointment with the Enrico Fermi Institute.
+From Fermilab, Olinto moved to the University of Chicago where she became the first tenured woman in the Department of Astronomy and Astrophysics.
+She also has an appointment at the Enrico Fermi Institute and the Kavli Institute for Cosmological Physics at the University of Chicago.
 She served as chair of the Department of Astronomy and Astrophysics from 2003-2006 and again from 2012-2017.
 In 2006, she received the Chair d’ Excellence Award from the Agence Nationale de la Recherche and served as visiting professor in the Laboratoire d’AstroParticule et Cosmologie (APC).
-In 2017, Olinto was named the Albert A. Michelson Distinguished Service Professor in the Department of Astronomy and Astrophysics.
 In 2018, she became the first female dean of the Physical Sciences Division at the University of Chicago.
 Olinto has given over 500 lectures worldwide and published over 250 papers.
+On April 1, 2024, she joined Columbia University as provost.